enochterror/enochterror_Intro/README.md

 - 👋 Hi, I’m @enochterror
-- 👀 I’m interested in ...Automotive everything, Computer technology,Electronics, pretty much everything science.
+- 👀 I’m interested in ...Automotive, Consumer Electronics, Appliances, Electronics, Mechanical, Energy Production.
-- 🌱 I’m currently learning ...Something...I hope.
+- 🌱 I’m currently learning Automotive.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...building a Dodge Neon preferably non-SRT4 that is aggressive and durable.
-- 📫 How to reach me ... gqxqzdo5f@relay.firefox.com
+- 📫 How to reach me ... tgo258nqv@mozmail.com

 <!---
 enochterror/enochterror is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.